danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 If the role that's being hired for involves extensive PR reviews, this can be another type of assessment that can be done asynchronously.

 Ask candidates to review a piece of code, identify issues, and suggest improvements.
 This assesses their understanding of code quality and best practices.
 Evaluate how empathetic that candidate is and how they word their feedback.

+### Deep Dive Technical Walkthrough

+If the candidate has some existing work that they can share, another way to assess technical proficiency is to have them give a detailed technical walkthrough of a feature they've developed.
+This can cover the initial analysis, what problems were encountered in implementation, and how the final solution came together.

 ## Objections